US Politician Annise Parker was born on this day in 1956.

 John Waters cult film Pink Flamingoes was released on this day in 1972.

-The movie was the first of what Waters has labeled his ‘trash trilogy’ alongside Female Trouble (1974) and Desperate Living (1977).
+The movie was the first of what Waters has labelled his ‘trash trilogy’ alongside Female Trouble (1974) and Desperate Living (1977).

-In the film drag performer Divine plays Babs Johnson, who is proud to be the ‘filthiest person alive’.
-She lives in a caravan with her mother and her son, and her companion.
-When confronted by The Marbles a pair of criminals determined to take her crown as the filthiest person in the world, she goes on as mission to retain her position.
+In the film, drag performer Divine plays Babs Johnson, who is proud to be the ‘filthiest person alive’.
+She lives in a caravan with her mother, her son, and her companion.
+When confronted by the Marbles, a pair of criminals determined to take her crown as the filthiest person in the world she goes on as mission to retain her position.

 While the film was banned in many countries over the years, it has also become a cult classic.
-The film was not allowed to be screened in Australia until 1984, when it was released with an X rating which only allowed it to be sold in some states.
+The film was not allowed to be screened in Australia until 1984, when it was released with an X rating, which restricted its sale in some states.

 Homosexuality was removed from the World Health organisations list of disorders

-Since 2005 the anniversary has been celebrated as International Day Against Homophobia, with the name being expanded over the years to be more inclusive adding Biphopbia, Interphobia and Transphobia.
-Now known as IDAHOBIT it is marked by community groups, government and businesses around the world.
+Since 2005, the anniversary has been celebrated as the International Day Against Homophobia, with the name expanded over the years to be more inclusive by adding Biphobia, Interphobia and Transphobia.
+Now known as IDAHOBIT, it is marked by community groups, governments and businesses around the world.

-The day aims to raise awareness of violence, discrimination, and repression of LGBT communities worldwide, which in turn provides an opportunity to take action and engage in dialogue with the media, policymakers, public opinion, and wider civil society.
+The day aims to raise awareness of violence, discrimination and repression faced by LGBTI communities worldwide, and provides an opportunity to take action and engage in dialogue with the media, policymakers, public opinion and wider civil society.

 In 1997 Wong Kar-wai’s ‘Happy Together’ was screened for the first time